How to create a profitable app

 Generalise what is specific

 Each website has its own review system, most of which has questionable credibility.
-The problem can be solved by creating a generalized app that is a general review platform of all the products.
-Example rustpilot.com, ceneo.pl.
+The problem can be solved by creating an generalized app that is a general review platform of all the products like trustpilot, or a platform for commenting section like disqus.com, authentication like auth0, payments like Stripe, landing pages like webflow, mailings, etc..
+What do you see common on each site?
+Turn it into a generalised product that can he plugged into any site.

 Specify what is general